orkes-io/docs/docs/developer-guides/integration-with-cicd.md

 ### CI/CD for workers
-Workers are application specific code and should be maintained, tested, and released as any other code released to production.
+Workers are application-specific code and should be maintained, tested, and released as any other code released to production.

 #### Best practices for maintaining workers
-1. Keep worker deployments and maintenance separate from the workflows
+1. Keep worker deployments and maintenance separate from the workflows.
 2. Unit test workers based on the expected inputs and outputs similar to any other application code.
 3. Workers are the unit of scale for your workflows.
-Either deploy each worker in an independent container or group set of workers that typically needs to be scaled up/down together.
+Either deploy each worker in an independent container or group set of workers that typically need to be scaled up/down together.